bigandy/11ty-site/posts/future-post.md

 layout: layouts/post.njk
 ---

 Have I cracked scheduled posts?
 Tune in for more.
+Yes I have!